-Michael A. Rosenthal is a partner in the New York and Texas offices of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Business Restructuring and Reorganization Practice Group.
+Michael A. Rosenthal is a partner in the New York and Texas offices of Gibson, Dunn & Crutcher.
+He was previously Co-Chair of Gibson Dunn’s Business Restructuring and Reorganization Practice Group for over 30 years.
 Mr. Rosenthal has extensive experience in reorganizing distressed businesses and related corporate reorganization and debt restructuring matters.
 He has represented complex, financially distressed companies, both in out-of-court restructurings and in pre-packaged, pre-negotiated and freefall chapter 11 cases, acquirors of distressed assets and investors in distressed businesses.
 Mr. Rosenthal’s representations have spanned a variety of business sectors, including investment banking, private equity, energy, retail, shipping, manufacturing, real estate, engineering, construction, medical, airlines, media, telecommunications and banking.
 He has been recognized for his ability to build consensus, to mediate disputes, and to bring practical results to complicated business situations.

 During the past five years, Mr. Rosenthal has developed deep experience in cross-border cases, including representation of the debtors in some of the most significant and unique multi-jurisdictional chapter 11 cases filed in the Southern District of New York: Arcapita Bank B.S.C.(c) (SDNY, Bahrain, Cayman Islands); and Almatis B.V.
 (SDNY, Netherlands, Germany); and representation of PWC (Zurich) as foreign representative in the chapter 15 case of Lehman Brothers Finance A.G.
 (SDNY, Switzerland), (the Swiss affiliate of Lehman that originated much of Lehman’s non-U.S. derivatives business).
 Other debtor clients have included, among others, TBS International, Ltd.; Building Materials Holding Corporation; Prentiss Copley Investment Group; FINOVA; FLAG Telecom; Atlantic Coast Airlines; First Republic Bank Corporation; Resorts International; Financial News Network (now known as CNBC); and National Gypsum Company (now known as Asbestos Claims Management Corporation).
 Non-debtor clients have included, among others, the George Kaiser Foundation (as the largest investor in Solyndra LLC), Investcorp and various of their portfolio companies, First Reserve and various of their portfolio companies, Intel, General Electric Credit Corporation, Textron Financial, L Catterton Partners, Oldcastle, Q Investments, Tenet Healthcare, Cooper Industries and The Shaw Group Inc.